 - IT onboarding: Rippling is unique to all the PEO services we looked at because, in addition to the standard onboarding for payroll, benefits, and the like, it can onboard your new employee’s computer as well.
 With the software module, it can automatically add new employees to the apps they need, and with the device management module, it will take responsibility for hardware from issuing to decommissioning.
 It’s great for those that want to outsource IT as well as HR.

-- Integrations: Here, too, Rippling takes the lead as the best TriNet competitor for companies that use a lot of software.
-It can integrate with over 500 different apps—more than any other PEO on our list—and its interface is designed for employees to easily access programs on their Rippling dashboard.
-This, too, is unique among those on our list.
+- Integrations: Here, too, Rippling takes the lead as the best TriNet app alternative for companies that use a lot of software.
+It can integrate with over 500 different apps—more than any other PEO on our list—and, unlike the others on our list, it lets employees easily access programs on their Rippling dashboard.

 - Payroll: Rippling says you can complete payroll in as little as 90 seconds because it syncs all aspects of payroll automatically, from hours worked to automatic withholdings.
 Others on our list don’t make this claim, but several (including TriNet) do sync hours, PTO, and expenses.
 Like Justworks, you can pay by checks or direct deposit.
 If you want pay cards, consider ADP or Paychex.

-- International payroll: Starting Jan.1, 2023, Rippling is offering native global payroll.
-This allows you to run payroll for employees in any of the 50 countries it caters to.
+- International payroll: Rippling global payroll allows you to run payroll for employees in any of the 50 countries it caters to.
 Employees will be paid in their local currency.
 Just like with US-based payroll, it’s compliant with local laws, has internal error-checking, and, in many cases, can be done in 90 seconds.

 - Learning management: Rippling offers an excellent learning management system.
 You can select any of its 1,000+ ready-made online courses or upload your own.
 Courses are easy to access on tablets, can include built-in quizzes, and generate certificates for compliance.
 TriNet, by comparison, offers about half as many courses.